-- Acute renal (kidney) failure - Chronic, irreversible kidney failure (End Stage Renal Disease (ESRD))
+- · Acute renal (kidney) failure - Chronic, irreversible kidney failure (End Stage Renal Disease (ESRD))

 BCBSM shares the cost of treating ESRD with Medicare.
 It is important that you apply for Medicare coverage if you have ESRD and if you meet the Medicare eligibility requirements.
 This is done through the Social Security Administration.
-(Please see 155 for a detailed explanation.)
+(Please see Page 213.)